martinkonopka/simple-c-program-tester/README.md

 Simple testing utility for C programs written in PowerShell.

-Testing process overview with `Test.ps1` script:
+Overview of the testing procedure with the `Test.ps1` script:

 1. Compile given source code file with GCC compiler and print out compiler output in case of errors or warnings.
 2. If the compilation is successful, print out `OK` message.
 The executable is located in the `build` directory.